Universal Speech and Language Developmental Milestones for Bilingual Children

 5) games with rules (activities with rules, often goal-oriented and competitive).

 Speech and Language Milestones Infographic

 One nice and concise visual chart for milestones expected of all children regardless of home language is available at the Bilinguistics.
 They also offer many other free resources in the area of bilingualism for both parents and professionals.

 Other Resources for Children’s Speech and Language Milestones

 In addition, I offer multiple tip sheets for parents on building language skills through play and common everyday activities on my website.
-One recent and popular tip sheet I developed is on language facilitation strategies.
-Parents can use to promote their child’s language growth.
-I call them Nerch Strategies which stands for narration, expansions, recasts, and choices.
+One recent and popular tip sheet I developed is on language facilitation strategies that parents can use to promote their child’s language growth.
+I call them NERCh Strategies which stands for narration, expansions, recasts, and choices.
 These strategies are explained clearly on this tip sheet.
 (Download here)